kharchenkolab/dropEst/README.md

 For some purposes (i.e. [velocyto](http://velocyto.org/)) it can be useful to look separately at the fraction of intronic and exonic UMIs.
 Option *"-V"* allows to output three separate count matrices, each of which contains only UMIs of a specific type: intronic, exonic or exon/intron spanning.
 These matrices are stored in the separate file *"cell.counts.matrices.rds"*.

+**Note.** If you use bam file from other pipeline (i.e. 10x), please **ensure that you provided gtf file with genes** with `-g` option.
+Because CellRanger (and some other pipelines) doesn't include information about intronic reads to the bam file.

 ### Command line arguments for dropEst
 *  -b, --bam-output: print tagged bam files